artis3n/ansible-collection-github/README.md

 ### Contributing

 This repository welcomes contributions.
 Please fork this repository and file a pull request to the master branch.
 Your changes must include tests in the `tests/` directory.
+Run your code through `flake8` and `black` before creating the pull-request.

 ### Publishing a new version